abhipreets2/cybulde-data-versioning/README.md

 The docker image should be able to push changes DVC changes to git repo
 - Install poetry to manage dependencies(Had to add .local to path)
 - Create ssh key for GIT
 - Version data from docker using DVC

-Volumes to mount
+Volumes to mount (in my case I had to mention the absolute path)
 - The code directory
 - ~/.config/gcloud
 - ~/.ssh

+## Startup script
+- added eval `ssh-agent -s` and ssh-add ~/.ssh/abhipreet_git

+In order to make the container work